Introduction

 Common causes and risk factors:

-Pneumonia can be bacterial, viral and fungal.
-Most common bacteria causing community acquired pneumonia are typicals (streptococcus pneumonia, H.influenza, Moraxella catarrhalis) and atypicals (mycoplasma pneumonia, staphylococcus aureus, chlamydia).
-Common bacteria that cause hospital acquired pneumonia are Enterobacteria and staphylococcus aureus.
-Viruses can also cause pneumonia such as COVID-19 and influenza virus.
-There are several factors that increase the risk of developing pneumonia such as Age (Pneumonia is more common in infants, young children and in older individuals those over 65 years), Chronic diseases (lung diseases, heart diseases, diabetes, and in kidney disease patients), in individuals with HIV or AIDS, most common smoking.
-Smoking damages the lungs and increases the risk of Pneumonia.Exposure to pollutants, chemicals, or toxic fumes, Living in crowded or unsanitary conditions and Alcoholism.
+Several factors increase the risk of developing this disease such as Age (it is more common in infants, young children, and older individuals over 65 years), Chronic diseases (lung diseases, heart diseases, diabetes, and kidney disease patients), in individuals with HIV or AIDS, most common smoking.
+Smoking damages the lungs and increases the risk.
+Exposure to pollutants, chemicals, or toxic fumes, Living in crowded or unsanitary conditions, and Alcoholism.
 Alcohol can weaken the immune system and increase the risk of aspiration.

 How the infection spreads